japila-books/spark-structured-streaming-internals/docs/SymmetricHashJoinStateManager.md

 # SymmetricHashJoinStateManager

-`SymmetricHashJoinStateManager` is <<creating-instance, created>> for the left and right <<spark-sql-streaming-OneSideHashJoiner.md#joinStateManager, OneSideHashJoiners>> of a <<physical-operators/StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator (one for each side when `StreamingSymmetricHashJoinExec` is requested to <<physical-operators/StreamingSymmetricHashJoinExec.md#processPartitions, process partitions of the left and right sides of a stream-stream join>>).
+`SymmetricHashJoinStateManager` is <<creating-instance, created>> for the left and right [OneSideHashJoiners](OneSideHashJoiner.md#joinStateManager) of a [StreamingSymmetricHashJoinExec](physical-operators/StreamingSymmetricHashJoinExec.md) physical operator (one for each side when `StreamingSymmetricHashJoinExec` is requested to [process partitions of the left and right sides of a stream-stream join](physical-operators/StreamingSymmetricHashJoinExec.md#processPartitions)).

 ![SymmetricHashJoinStateManager and Stream-Stream Join](images/SymmetricHashJoinStateManager.png)